Physician Health Programs (PHPs)

 There are also reports that such referrals

 impairing condition.
-For example, several have reported that a physician referred for a comprehensive 4 day evaluation ostensibly to determine the need for further treatment is told by staff when calling the facility to determine anticipated time of discharge on the fourth day or the type of clothing to bring, that "all of our physicians stay 90 days".)
+For example, several have reported that physicians referred for a comprehensive 4 day evaluation ostensibly to determine the need for further treatment have told by staff when calling the facility to determine anticipated time of discharge on the fourth day or the type of clothing to bring, that "oh, ALL of our physicians stay 90 days".)

 It is also reported in legal documents from NC and MI that physicians are being told that their

 PHP-generated medical records and the credentials of the persons